jarossnd/jason-ross-dev-v1/blog/posts/javascript-variables/index.md

 ### Using var and let

 There are 3 ways to declare a variable in JavaScript using the keywords of var, let, and const.
 All 3 keywords will allow you to store data in a variable.
-I will cover `const` the differences between the 3 later in this post.
+I will cover `const` and the differences between the 3 later in this post.
 For now, we will use `var` and `let`.
 To declare a variable, you use the keyword plus the name that you want to call the variable.
-Below is an example using `var` and `let`:
+Below is an example using both `var` and `let`:

 ```JavaScript
 var name;